National-Digital-Twin/integration-architecture-documentation/README.md

 - Understand [how to build and deploy an IA node](./DeveloperDocumentation/Deployment/deployment.md#deployment) and [run a basic test](./DeveloperDocumentation/Deployment/deployment-local.md#run-basic-test-for-minimal-ia-node-functionality).
 - Reference the [glossary](./DeveloperDocumentation/IANode/glossary.md#glossary) to understand terms, definitions, and abbreviations relating to IA Node.

+## Features
+- **Core functionality**
+  - Supports secure RDF (Resource Description Framework) data-sharing
+  - Implements ABAC (Attribute-Based Access Control) data security
+  - Supports OpenTelemetry
+- **Key integrations**
+  - Provides REST and GraphQL API interfaces
+  - Integrates with Apache Jena Fuseki server
+  - Includes Fuseki-Kafka bridge for Kafka integration
+  - Multi-cloud platform deployment
+- **Scalability & performance**
+  - Optimised for high-throughput environments
+  - Supports in-memory datasets for fast data access
+- **Modularity**
+  - Designed with a plugin-based architecture for extensibility
+  - Configurable using Fuseki configuration files and environment variables

 ## Public Funding Acknowledgment
 This repository has been developed with public funding as part of the National Digital Twin Programme (NDTP), a UK Government initiative.
 NDTP, alongside its partners, has invested in this work to advance open, secure, and reusable digital twin technologies for any organisation, whether from the public or private sector, irrespective of size.

 ## License
-This repository contains both source code and documentation, which are covered by different licenses:
+This repository contains documentation which is covered by licensed under the [Open Government Licence (OGL) v3.0](OGL_LICENCE.md).
-- **Code:** Maintained by National Digital Twin Programme.
-Licensed under the Apache License 2.0.
-- **Documentation:** Licensed under the Open Government Licence v3.0.

 By contributing to this repository, you agree that your contributions will be licensed under these terms.

-See [LICENSE.md](LICENSE.md), [OGL_LICENSE.md](OGL_LICENSE.md), and [NOTICE.md](NOTICE.md) for details.
+See [LICENSE.md](LICENSE.md), [OGL_LICENCE.md](OGL_LICENCE.md), and [NOTICE.md](NOTICE.md) for details.

 ## Security and Responsible Disclosure
 We take security seriously.
 If you believe you have found a security vulnerability in this repository, please follow our responsible disclosure process outlined in [SECURITY.md](SECURITY.md).